![]() |

-I did't build a completely new telescope for this mirror, but rebuild my trilateral computerized 20" f/5 telescope (link in the menu below).Eyepiece heigth is now 170 centimeters, so even I (171 centimeters) can look in the eyepiece standing with both feet on the ground.
-Assembling and disassembling the scope takes about ten 10 minutes. |
+I had already decided not to build a completely new telescope for this mirror, but rebuild my trilateral computerized 20" f/5 telescope (link in the menu below).
+The only things I had to change were the secondary cage and the truss assembly.
+I needed some extra weight for balancing, reason why I choose to build an eight-truss system instead of a six-truss system.
+So rebuilding really wasn't much work at all.
+Eyepiece heigth is 170 centimeters, so even I (173 centimeters) can look in the eyepiece standing with both feet on the ground.
+Assembling and disassembling the scope takes less then 15 minutes, connecting the laptop, batteries and electronics for the Mel Bartels drive system included. |

 The mirror cell |